MEET OUR TEAM.

 PAUL BENNECKE, PARTNER

 Paul’s experience reaches across all fifty states having worked with governors, legislative caucuses, party committees, federal candidates, Super PACs, ballot initiatives, Fortune 1000 companies, and not-for-profit organizations.
-Paul has managed over $500 million in political and issue advocacy and has directed and/or consulted for more than 80 successful campaigns.
+Paul has managed over $900 million in political and issue advocacy during his career and has directed and/or consulted for more than 100 successful campaigns.

-Paul recently completed four successful years as Executive Director of the Republican Governors Association.
-During his tenure, Republicans captured a historic high thirty-four states and raised a record $280 million.
-Throughout his career, Paul has helped elect sixty-one governors and served governors in 43 of the 50 states.
+Paul served four successful years as Executive Director of the Republican Governors Association (2015-2018).
+During his tenure, Republicans captured a historic high thirty-four states and raised a then record $280 million.
+Throughout his career, Paul has helped elect sixty-four governors and has worked for eighty-three governors in 45 of the 50 states.

 From 2007-2010, Paul served the Republican Governors Association (RGA) as Deputy Executive Director and Political Director where he managed RGA’s political operations including candidate recruitment, independent expenditures and candidate-committee coordination.

 From 2001-2006, Paul served as Executive Director of the Georgia Republican Party and Political Director for former Georgia Governor Sonny Perdue’s successful gubernatorial campaign.
-He would later lead his cousin’s 2014 U.S. Senate race, David Perdue, who successfully became Georgia’s junior senator.
+He would later lead his cousin’s 2014 U.S. Senate race, David Perdue, who was successfully elected.

-Paul is married to Jen Englert Bennecke who served as a special assistant to Georgia’s First Lady, ran a state agency for two governors, and now serves and/or advises on numerous charitable boards and ballot initiatives.
-They reside in Atlanta with their three boys: Barron (age 7), Nate (age 2) and Jackson (age 1).
+He is married to Jen Englert Bennecke who served as a special assistant to Georgia’s First Lady, ran a state agency for two governors, and now advises numerous charitable boards and ballot initiatives.
+They reside in Atlanta with their three sons.

 BO MOORE, PARTNER